SamErde/PSPreworkout/README.md

 # PowerShell Pre-Workout

-My little collection of tools and scripts to help jump start your PowerShell session!
+My boosted and caffeinated mix of tools to help jump start your PowerShell session!

 ## New-ProfileWorkspace